Opening an IRA: 3 steps to get started

 If you’re a hands-off investor, some investment options are designed to rebalance your account automatically, so you don’t have to manage it yourself.
 Your IRA provider might offer these types of options.

 Some IRA providers may provide professional investment advice and may monitor and rebalance the account for you on a regular basis.
+These services could be provided by a financial professional or an asset manager, including a robo-advisor.

 If you’re an investor who likes a hands-on approach, you can choose to select your own investments―with or without the help of a financial professional.